thoughtbot/maintaining-open-source-projects/book/02-community.md

 so hard to deal with that leads to burnout and ultimately the abandonment of the project.

-In the Open Source world nobody owes anything to anyone.
+In the open source world nobody owes anything to anyone.
 If anything, users owe maintainers gratitude for publishing something that was and is useful to them.
 Your code is being run in who knows how many computers and servers, you provided work to many more companies you can even think of.